phoenixframework/phoenix_live_view/guides/client/dom-patching.md

   * `append` - append the new DOM contents instead of replacing
   * `prepend` - prepend the new DOM contents instead of replacing

+> ### Unique DOM IDs {: .info}
+>
-When using `phx-update`, a unique DOM ID must always be set in the container.
-If using "append" or "prepend", a DOM ID must also be set for each child.
-When appending or prepending elements containing an ID already present in the container, LiveView will replace the existing element with the new content instead appending or prepending a new element.
+> When using `phx-update`, a unique DOM ID must always be set in the
+> container.
+If using "append" or "prepend", a DOM ID must also be set
+> for each child.
+When appending or prepending elements containing an
+> ID already present in the container, LiveView will replace the existing
+> element with the new content instead appending or prepending a new
+> element.
+>
+> Note that if rendering moves a container from *outside* the container
+> with `phx-update` to *inside* the container with `phx-update`, you must
+> also give it a new DOM ID.

 The "ignore" behaviour is frequently used when you need to integrate with another JS library.
 Note only the element contents are ignored,